-What is the value that technology brings to you and your organization, and how do you measure the success of investing in these technologies?
-As the leader of EcoStruxure Foxboro DCS, this is one of the most important discussions I can have with customers.
-Understanding digital transformation—its value-add and promise of energy efficiency—is imperative when an organization considers its stake in future technology investments.
-And for many industries, technical capabilities and operations were put to the test by the Covid-19 pandemic.
+The Covid-19 pandemic put the technical capabilities and operations of many industries to the test.
 The impact was resounding.
 It was another reminder that, as executive leaders, I feel we must always have our finger on the pulse.
 What are our options, and how will we choose the right one?
 What do we have to gain by enabling distributed control system (DCS) technologies?

 To get an objective answer to those questions, Schneider Electric recently commissioned independent research firm Omdia to survey today’s digital transformation landscape, also known as digitalization.

 Omdia’s analysts surveyed 250 participants globally.
 Comprised of IT, operational, and corporate managers, respondents made up a range of segments, including water and wastewater, energies and chemicals, refining, pulp and paper, and power generation.
-Additionally, those surveyed had a wide range of company sizes from<1,000 to >100,000.
+Additionally, those surveyed had a wide range of company sizes from <1,000 to >100,000.

 Of those surveyed, 94 percent felt that their operations would be positively impacted by digitalization two or three years after making the transformation.
 Over half of those leaders expect the impact to be considerable.

-3 Takeaways from an Industry-driven Survey
+3 takeaways from an industry-driven survey

 The Covid-19 pandemic gave to a quick rise in companies scaling digitalization.
 Over 50 percent of survey respondents mentioned deploying digitalization as a cost management driver across multiple facilities, while 25 percent had done so in at least one facility.
 Many expect their investment in digitalization will begin to significantly impact their operations within a couple of years.